dadkins20/aws-robomaker-deepracer/README.md

 - `MARKOV_PRESET_FILE` - Defines the hyperparameters of the reinforcement learning algorithm.
 This should be set to `deepracer.py`.
 - `WORLD_NAME` - The track to train the model on.
 Can be one of easy_track, medium_track, or hard_track.

-These must be set, but can be filled with dummy data
+These must be set, but can be filled with dummy data if you do not want to store data in Amazon S3.

 - `MODEL_S3_BUCKET` - The name of the S3 bucket in which you want to store the trained model.
 - `MODEL_S3_PREFIX` - The path where you want to store the model.